eclipse-arrowhead/core-c/libraries/README.md

-# Eclipse Arrowhead C libraries
+# Eclipse Arrowhead™ Core C Libraries

 Here, libraries are gathered meant to help develop Arrowhead systems in the C99 programming language.